 - Rectify any personal information that may be incorrect

 - Restrict processing

-- Request to Erase any of your personal information
+- (Request to) Erase any of your personal information

-- Data Portability: the right to get your information in a machine-readable format and transfer it easily and freely from us to another controller.
+- Data Portability (the right to get your information in a machine-readable format and transfer it easily and freely from us to another controller.

 Compliance and Changes

-Last revised: April 1st, 2019
+Last revised: August 27, 2019